radish-es/opensourcelaw/content/courses/Property/readings/week5.md

 ## Beals v Nova Scotia (Attorney General), 2020 NSSC 60 ##
 <a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/beals.rtf" rel="noopener">RTF</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/beals.docx" rel="noopener">DOCX</a><a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/cases/beals.pdf" target="_blank" rel="noopener">PDF</a>

-[This case addresses the interpretation of the *Land Titles Clarification Act*, successor legislation to the *Community Land Titles Clarification Act*, which was enacted in 1964 to address the problem of unclear land titles in Black Nova Scotian communities.
+[This case addresses the interpretation of the *Land Titles Clarification Act*, successor legislation to the *Community Land Titles Clarification Act*, which was enacted in 1964 to address the problem of unclear land titles in African Nova Scotian communities.
 We will not address the specific facts in *Beals*, but read the case to understand some of the relevant historical background.]

 *Bodurtha J. —*